 To ensure your compost is ericaceous and suitable for acid-loving plants, you’ll need to add some of the following items:

 - Leaves – most have high acidic content, esp leaves from Beech and Oak.

-- Pine needles, these also have high acidic content.
+- Green pine needles, these also have high acidic content.

 - Coffee grounds and used tea bags as most are now plastic-free.

 - Citrus fruits, including the peels, just chop them into smaller pieces so they decompose more easily.

 - Fine bark or wood chips, for example, from a shredder.